awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/swift.md

 !!! warning "Important"

     Only pipelines from version 1.1+ can handle items with custom attribute.
+    ITEM_ID is required attribute, if not set the item will be discarded.

+#### Record screen view events manually

+By default, SDK will automatically track the preset `_screen_view` event when ViewController triggers `viewDidAppear`.

+You can manually record screen view events whether automatic screen view tracking is enabled, add the following code to record a screen view event with two attributes.

+- `SCREEN_NAME` Required.
+Your screen's name.
+- `SCREEN_UNIQUE_ID` Optional.
+Set the unique value of your ViewController or UIView.
+If you do not set, SDK will set a default value based on the current ViewController's hashValue.

+=== "Swift"

+    ```swift
+    import Clickstream

+    ClickstreamAnalytics.recordEvent(ClickstreamAnalytics.EventName.SCREEN_VIEW, [
+        ClickstreamAnalytics.Attr.SCREEN_NAME: "HomeView",
+        ClickstreamAnalytics.Attr.SCREEN_UNIQUE_ID: "your screen uniqueId"
+    ])
+    ```

+=== "Objective-C"

+    ```objective-c
+    @import Clickstream;

+    NSDictionary *attributes = @{
+        Attr.SCREEN_NAME: @"HomeView",
+        Attr.SCREEN_UNIQUE_ID: @"your screen uniqueId"
+    };
+    [ClickstreamObjc recordEvent:EventName.SCREEN_VIEW :attributes];
+    ```

 #### Send event immediately

 === "Swift"

     ```swift